elegasoft/php-wsl-dev/readme.md

-# A PHP Ubuntu WSL Development Environment Configuration
+# A PHP Ubuntu on Windows Development Environment Configuration

 ## Introduction

-PHP Ubuntu WSL Development Environment provides you a wonderful development environment without requiring you to manually install PHP, a web server, and any other server software on your local machine.
+This configures a PHP Ubuntu on Windows Development Environment providing you with a wonderful development environment without requiring you to manually install PHP, a web server, and any other server software on your local machine.
 No more worrying about messing up your operating system!
 If something goes wrong, you can destroy and re-create the box in minutes!

-Runs on Ubuntu inside the Windows Subsystem for Linux and includes the Nginx web server, PHP 7.2, MySQL, Postgres, Redis, Memcached, Node, and all of the other goodies you need to develop amazing PHP, Laravel, Drupal, Wordpress, and/or Symfony applications.
+Runs on Ubuntu on Windows inside the Windows Subsystem for Linux and includes the Nginx web server, PHP 7.2, MySQL, Postgres, Redis, Memcached, Node, and all of the other goodies you need to develop amazing PHP, Laravel, Drupal, Wordpress, and/or Symfony applications.

 ## Installation

-To use the automatic installation script run the following commands"
+From a fresh installation of Ubuntu on Windows from the Windows Store run the following installation commands from the Ubuntu terminal.
 ```console
 wget "https://raw.githubusercontent.com/elegasoft/php-wsl-dev/master/scripts/provision.sh" >> provision.sh
 mv provision.sh.1 provision.sh